 TSMC

-TSMC remains the core supplier for advanced AI infrastructure, confirmed by Microsoft utilizing its 3-nanometer process for the new Maia 200 inference chip.
-This cutting-edge technology underpins major client advancements in artificial intelligence processing.
-The company is strategically adjusting its global manufacturing priorities to meet this intense demand for leading-edge components.
+TSMC remains the linchpin for advanced AI infrastructure, with major clients like Microsoft utilizing its cutting-edge 3-nanometer process for new inference chips.
+This technological leadership enables significant advancements in artificial intelligence processing.
+The company is strategically adjusting its global manufacturing priorities to meet intense demand for leading-edge components, solidifying its critical role in the AI hardware ecosystem.

 Coverage